carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

             - { name: layout.context_configurator }
 ```

-We also need to modify our block template to make sure that the language dropdown preselects the current value:
+We also need to modify the block template to make sure that the language dropdown preselects the current value:
 ```twig
     {% set lang = current_language is defined ? current_language : default_language %}
     <select id="select-language" title="Your Language" onchange="window.location.href=this.value">